Please select a partnership to see additional information:

 - Predatory influences on the child including others wanting to use them for crime, sex or drugs.

-It is imperative that you understand your local police force policy on the definition of missing and absent and how national guidance has been implemented.
+It is imperative that you understand your local police force policy on the definition of missing and how national guidance has been implemented.
 As a guide, the APP states:

 There is no apparent risk of harm to either the subject or the public.